belupacito/Quizizz-Mosquito-Repellent-Game/README.md

 NOTE:
 This is a work in progress, currently my first update, so the work is rough.
-The functionality to reset the game isn't completed yet.
+The functionality to reset the game is now completed.